Iran deal progress dampens push for new U.S. sanctions bill

 “Even if neither happens, Iran’s moderate negotiators would likely harden their negotiating positions in the next phase to guard their right flank at home against inevitable charges of American ‘bad faith,’ making a final compromise harder to achieve,” he said.

-The bill in the Senate would cut Iran’s oil exports to almost zero two years after enactment, place penalties on other industries and reduce Obama’s power to issue a waiver on Iran sanctions.
+The bill in the Senate would cut Iran’s oil exports to almost zero two years after enactment, place penalties on other industries and reduce Obama’s power to issue a waiver on Iran sanctions, if Iran were to break the interim deal.

+Supporters say it is necessary to pass a bill now rather than wait to see if Iran complies with the agreement in order to pressure Tehran to negotiate in good faith and not to keep developing nuclear weapons while talks continue.

+“If the Iranians have their way, they’ll drag it out forever,” Arizona Senator John McCain, a Republican co-sponsor of the measure, told reporters.

-Democratic Senator Robert Menendez and Republican Mark Kirk, the measure’s lead sponsors, are trying to attract more supporters, hoping to pressure Senate Majority Leader Harry Reid to allow a vote on the legislation.
+Democratic Senator Robert Menendez of New Jersey and Republican Mark Kirk of Illinois, the measure’s lead sponsors, are trying to attract more supporters, hoping to pressure Senate Majority Leader Harry Reid to allow a vote on the legislation.

-Pro-Israel lobbying groups convinced Iran cannot be trusted are also pushing lawmakers to sign on in the hope of increasing the pressure on Reid, a Nevada Democrat, to let the bill move ahead.
+Pro-Israel lobbying groups, convinced that Iran cannot be trusted, are also pushing lawmakers to sign on in the hope of increasing the pressure on Reid, a Nevada Democrat, to let the bill move ahead.

 Backers of the sanctions bill said they could force Reid’s hand by putting a hold on nominations by the administration - such as dozens pending for State Department positions.